Have fun converting grams to cups for commonly used baking ingredients, such as flour, sugar, butter, cocoa powder, and many more.

 To be successful, you need to have a kitchen scale and know how many grams (or ounces) are in each serving of food.

 Every kitchen should have a kitchen scale.
-You will get the most dramatic results with your baking by using one of these handy devices.
+This handy tool will give you the most dramatic results with your baking.

-It weighs accurately, so there is less chance for error in measuring ingredients or making measurements on recipes.
+It weighs accurately, so there is less chance of error in measuring ingredients or making measurements on recipes.

 It is an excellent investment that will pay off quickly - definitely worth having if you like doing things fast and accurately.